 It’s an old joke about New England weather, but it sums up the state of user acquisition advertising today.

-So while the title of this article might have jarred you, the old way of doing user acquisition really is dead, or at least dying.
+User Acquisition is Dead.
+So while this statement might have jarred you, the old way of doing user acquisition really is dead or at least dying.
 Here’s a look at its next reincarnation.

 Why is User Acquisition Dying?